AdobeDocs/experience-manager-cloud-service.en/help/overview/seo-and-url-management.md

 In the default configuration, the Page Properties Dialog provides an option to mark a Page as a sitemap root and so, as described above, generate a sitemap of itself and its descendants.
 This behavior is implemented by implementations of the `SitemapGenerator` interface and may be extended by adding alternative implementations.
 However, as the frequency on which to regenerate the XML sitemaps highly depends on the content authoring workflows and workloads, the product does not ship any `SitemapScheduler` configuration.
 This makes the feature effectively opt-in.

-In order to enable the background job that generates the XML sitemaps a `SitemapScheduler` must be configured.
+To enable the background job that generates the XML sitemaps a `SitemapScheduler` must be configured.
 To do so, create an OSGI configuration for the PID `org.apache.sling.sitemap.impl.SitemapScheduler`.
 The scheduler expression `0 0 0 * * ?` can be used as a starting point to regenerate all XML sitemaps once a day at midnight.

 ![Apache Sling Sitemap - Scheduler](assets/sling-sitemap-scheduler.png)